-Tree species distributions will shift gradually in response to climate change due to physiological tolerances, natural disturbance, and competition.29 Fires and harvesting will shift the age-class distribution towards younger stands.
-Most tree species will be unable to migrate quickly enough to follow the climate envelopes to which they are adapted.
-Uncertainty about climate projection leads to uncertainty about which trees may be best-suited to changing conditions.
+Tree species distributions will shift gradually in response to climate change due to physiological tolerances, natural disturbance, and competition.23 Fires and harvesting will shift the age-class distribution towards younger stands.
+Most tree species (and populations) will be unable to migrate quickly enough to follow the climate envelopes to which they are adapted.

+Uncertainty about climate projections leads to uncertainty about which trees may be best-suited to changing conditions, particularly in the coast/interior transition at the west of the region.
 Suitable trees at any given point in time may become maladapted by rotation age, creating additional uncertainty and complexity for management.

-Feature Projected changes Physiological tolerance Many tree species will face unprecedented drought stress and regeneration challenges at lower elevations beyond 2050.
-In dry ecozones, risk to lodgepole pine establishment and survival will be very high.
-Parts of the landscape may become climatically suitable for grand fir and western white pine.
-Productivity Tree growth will likely increase in moister, cooler ecosystems due to elevated CO2 coupled with warmer temperatures.
-Growth potential, however, may not be realised because of limited moisture or nutrients, because populations are not adapted to changed seasonality and increased extreme events, or because maladaptation increases susceptibility to insects and disease.
-Some dry ecosystems may shift from productive forest to grassland.
+Feature Projected changes Physiological tolerance Some tree species, including interior spruce, lodgepole pine, Douglas-fir, ponderosa pine and Western red cedar, will face drought stress and regeneration challenges in drier ecosystems.
+In dry subzones, young stands with abundant lodgepole pine have high vulnerability.
+The landscape may become climatically suitable for grand fir and western white pine.
+Productivity Tree growth will likely increase in moister, cooler areas due to elevated CO2 coupled with warmer temperatures.
+Growth potential, however, may not be realised because of limited nutrients, because populations are not adapted to increased extreme events, or because maladaptation increases susceptibility to insects and disease.
 Natural disturbance Fires and drought stress will cause increased tree mortality.
 Pulses of mortality will coincide with warmer, drier climatic cycles and follow insect and disease outbreaks.
-Insect and pathogen outbreaks could increase mortality even in healthy rapidly-growing trees.
-Drought-stressed trees are more susceptible to certain insects and pathogens; e.g., lodgepole pine is susceptible to a range of disturbance agents when stressed.
+Insect and pathogen outbreaks could increase mortality, even in healthy rapidly-growing trees.
+Stressed trees are more susceptible to insects and pathogens.
 Tree mortality in transitional subzones will be heightened by warmer, seasonally drier conditions.
 Several deciduous and coniferous species will likely suffer diebacks.
-The current trend of birch die-back is expected to worsen.
 Competition Competition will occur after natural disturbance; shrubs may be favoured.